every one - every where - every ability

 foster relationships with organisations who offer information on plant identification and plant ecology promoting a wider knowledge and enjoyment of the plant kingdom.

-collaborate with members to raise funds, promote and exhibit their work at a local and regional level.
+collaborate with members to promote and exhibit their work.